neurodata/checklists/algorithms.md

 ## Real Data Analysis

+There are two different scenarios of interest for real data: (i) those for which we are given a gold standard answer (often called the "truth", but even more often is a noisy estimate of the truth, if the truth even exists), and (ii) those for which no gold standard is available.
+For case (i), for predictions, when possible do 10-fold cross-validation.
+For case (ii), the best thing we can do is compute "discriminability" (see [discriminability repo](https://github.com/neurodata/discriminability)).
+In particular, given multiple measurements from multiple samples, compute how relatively similar the measurements from the same sample are, both before and after applying the algorithm.
+If the algorithm is useful, it should increase discriminability.

 1. Find two different real datasets, at least 1 for which somebody else has evidence that there is "signal"
 1. For each, describe the # of dimensions, # of samples, and any other salient features
 2. plot raw data, as raw as possible (i.e. all observed variables, latent variables, and parameters)